Abdi-B/coopFileMangement/README.md

 # coopbankFTP
-# It contains both frontend and backend full code
+# It contains both frontend and backend full codes